syedazarish/MiniLangProCompiler/README.md

 MiniLang Pro Compiler is a professional compiler written in C++.

-This project is being developed as a complete Compiler Construction and Final Year Project.
+This project is being developed as a complete Compiler Construction

 ## Current Status